KatGia/SQL-basics/README.md

 * **Control Access**: Manage permissions to protect and share your data securely.

 Note: Some operators apply only if the relationships have the same pattern (same attributes and domains), such as for union, difference, and intersection.
+Keep attention!

 ---